Salt Lake City Foothills Projects

 Welcome Stations at Minor Trailheads

-In spring 2025 over 30 Foothills Welcome Station signs will be installed at minor trailheads throughout the system.
-Welcome stations include dog waste bag dispensers, waste cans, and check in signs.
-These signs encourage users to scan a QR code that allows them to “check in” so Foothills teams can track trail usage and popularity.
+In 2025, over 30 Foothills Welcome Stations will be installed at minor trailheads throughout the system.
+Welcome stations include dog waste bag dispensers, waste cans, and check-in signs.
+These signs encourage users to scan a QR code to “check in” so Foothills teams can track trail usage and popularity.
 This data will help guide future Foothills projects.

 Foothills Signage Improvements

-Throughout summer 2024 and ongoing into the fall, the Foothills team will be replacing carsonite wayfinding signs throughout trails in Lower City Creek, East City Creek, Upper Avenues, and Popperton.
-Once complete, 100 additional carsonites will be installed in the North Capitol area and along the Bonneville Shoreline Trail.
+Throughout summer 2024 and 2025, the Foothills team will be replacing wayfinding signs throughout trails in Lower City Creek, East City Creek, Upper Avenues, and Popperton Park.
+Once complete, 100 additional carsonite signs will be installed in the North Capitol area and along the Bonneville Shoreline Trail.
 This project will be ongoing until all signs have been updated with fresh materials.

 Other Foothills Projects